nicolaspls/party-patcher-wii/README.md

 ### 1. Running with Node.JS

-To run PatcherWii with Node.JS, follow these steps:
+To run Patcher with Node.JS, follow these steps:

 1. Ensure you have Node.JS version 16 or higher installed on your system.
-2. Clone the PatcherWii repository using the command: `git clone https://github.com/nicolaspls/patcher-wii-main.git && cd patcher-wii-main`
+2. Clone the PatcherWii repository using the command: `git clone https://github.com/nicolaspls/party-patcher-wii.git && cd party-patcher-wii`
 3. Install the necessary dependencies with the command: `npm i`
 4. Once the installation is complete, you can run the tool and view the available CLI options by executing `node index.js`.
 5. To patch a bundle directly, use the following command: `node index.js path/to/wbfs/iso/or/dol`.